JFH11/JFH11/README.md

 # ✨ About Me:
-Hi 👋, I am JFH11, anda you can learn more about me below.
+Hi 👋, I am JFH11, and you can learn more about me below.

 ## 🚀 Tech Stack:
 ![Ubuntu](https://img.shields.io/badge/Ubuntu-E95420?style=for-the-badge&logo=ubuntu&logoColor=white)